Airlines Insights – November volume declines continue amid pricing turbulence

 Fable Data can see consumer spending in real time, allowing us to track and quantify the seismic changes in the airline industry this year, looking for signs of where early recovery is happening by airline and region.
-Our spending panel includes over 3 million consumer and small business account holders based in the UK and Germany.
 By mapping account spending data to thousands of underlying merchants and stock tickers we can observe the performance of over 100 airlines.
 Specifically, we are tracking the slow recovery of airline bookings since the end of UK and Germany’s spring lockdown and through this year’s atypical peak season, which was negative impacted by global restrictions.
 Overall, spend across the airline sector showed a YoY decline on average of 63% excluding refunds and 82% including refunds, from June to November this year, and, as seen in the chart below.

 Which players have suffered most from volume declines?